-Skynova can help all aspects of your business run smoothly by providing affordable small business apps, including invoicing and accounting.
-To see how we can help, head to skynova.com today.
+Skynova can help all aspects of your business run smoothly by providing affordable small business apps, including invoicing templates and accounting software.

 For this study, we surveyed 705 respondents who had quit a job, as well as 301 managers who had employees quit on them, using the Amazon MTurk platform.
 113 employees had quit within the past year; 206 quit within the last two years; 138 quit within the last three years; and 248 quit more than three years ago.
 Among employees respondents, 301 were women, 395 were men, and nine identified as nonconforming or nonbinary.
 Among managers, 177 were men and 124 were women.
 192 respondents were aged 21 to 30 years old; 267 were aged 31 to 40; 173 were aged 41 to 55; and 73 were aged 56 or older.